apify/actor-whitepaper/README.md

 and e.g. forwarding the data to another named dataset, that will be consumed by the other actor.

-The `call` operation waits for the other actor to finish, the `run` operation returns immediately.
+The `call` operation waits for the other actor to finish, the `start` operation returns immediately.

 #### Node.js